hudanmin/vo2test/README.md

 #### Planet

 - A planet can can store an infinite number of mineral.
+- A planet has a position (`x`, `y`)
 - A planet can spawn a miner
-- A planet has a position (`x`, `y`)
+	- A planet can spawn a miner only when it has enough mineral (the cost to spawn a miner is `1000` minerals)
+	- A planet can spawn an unlimited amount of miners, as long as it has enough minerals
+	- When a miner is spawn, the amount of minerals (`1000` minerals) is substracted from the planet's total mineral storage

 #### Miner